bitbankinc/bitbank-api-docs/rest-api.md

 Get channel and token for private stream.
 Please refer to [the page of private stream](private-stream.md) for more details.

+pubnub_channel is assigned a unique channel for each user. pubnub_token has TTL(time to live) of 12 hours.
+When the pubnub_token expires, the connection to PubNub will be disconnected.
+Please call this API again to obtain a new pubnub_token.

 ```txt
 GET /user/subscribe
 ```